andreashuber69/net-worth/README.md

   history from the contents of the queries.
 This is why, again, you should take measures so that the queries are not attributable to you, see above.

+### Data Provider Request Limits

+The application gathers data from various providers, who generously offer their services free of charge.
+Some of the providers (like e.g. blockchair.com) heavily limit the number of requests they answer from a given IP address.

+#### Asset Prices

+This is usually not a problem for asset prices because these can be retrieved with very few requests.
+If you use a VPN, it is possible however that the previous user of the same IP address has already exhausted the provider limit and you therefore get error messages.

+#### Crypto Currency Balances

+If you allow the application to query your crypto currency balance by providing a public address, the requests are spaced out such that the provider request limit is not exhausted.
+Depending on the number of addresses you provide, this may take substantial time, especially if you provide an xpub of a wallet with many transactions.

 ## Features

 - Supported precious metals: **Silver**, **Palladium**, **Platinum**, **Gold**